arxlnsec/Phishing-Analysis/case-002-ellipal-wallet-phishing/email-analysis.md

 ## Sender Analysis

 The email falsely claims to originate from "ELLIPAL WALLET" but was actually sent from xa6yw6@bma.biglobe.ne.jp, an email address registered with BIGLOBE, a Japanese Internet Service Provider owned by KDDI Corporation.
-The sender uses a legitimate email service infrastructure, which explains why SPF, DKIM, and DMARC authentication checks pass—BIGLOBE's legitimate email servers are properly configured for these protocols.
+The sender uses a legitimate email service infrastructure, which explains why SPF, DKIM, and DMARC authentication checks pass.
+BIGLOBE's legitimate email servers are properly configured for these protocols.
 However, this is a case of email service abuse where the attacker registered an account with a legitimate provider to bypass security filters.

 The resolved host (mta-snd-e09.biglobe.ne.jp) confirms the email was sent through BIGLOBE's mail transfer agents.
 There is no legitimate connection between BIGLOBE/KDDI Corporation and ELLIPAL Wallet, confirming this is a spoofed sender impersonating an official ELLIPAL communication.
 The use of a legitimate Japanese email service combined with sender spoofing creates a convincing appearance of legitimacy, increasing the likelihood that recipients will trust the email and click the malicious link.